Combines drone detection (radar/RF/EO), jamming, and spoofing into a comprehensive drone defense system.

 2. Tracking: Monitoring the flight path and location of the detected UAS using advanced tracking technologies.

-The anti-UAV system needs to cooperate with all the equipment in the system to complete the above detection, tracking and elimination process; the anti-UAV system includes radar detection, RF analysis, radio direction finding, electro-optical detection, analysis and classification, RF data link interference, GNSS interference or GNSS deception, which are integrated in one operation position through the command and control unit C4ARMS.
+3. Neutralization: Implementing measures such as RF jamming, kinetic interceptors, or cyber tactics to disable or destroy the threatening UAS.
+The anti-UAV system needs to cooperate with all the equipment in the system to complete the above detection, tracking and elimination process; the anti-UAV system includes radar detection, RF analysis, radio direction finding, electro-optical detection, analysis and classification, RF data link interference, GNSS interference or GNSS jamming, which are integrated in one operation position through the command and control unit C4ARMS.

 Growth and Sophistication of UAS